Shri Ram Centre for Performing Arts: History

-The present building of the Centre opened in the early ’60s.
-It was designed by Shiv Nath Prasad with help from theatre doyen, Ebrahim Alkazi, and was constructed under the overall supervision of industrialist Vinay Bharat Ram of Shriram Group (DCM Ltd.), from the industrialist family of Lala Shri Ram.
-The Shankar Lal Murli Dhar Auditorium has a capacity of 375 people at two levels; 300 in the stall & 75 in the balcony.
+The present building of the Centre opened in the ’60s.
+The Brutalist building, built between 1966 and 1969, was designed by Shiv Nath Prasad and Mahendra Raj with help from theatre doyen, Ebrahim Alkazi, and was constructed under the overall supervision of industrialist Vinay Bharat Ram of Shriram Group (DCM Ltd.), from the industrialist family of Lala Shri Ram.
+The Shankar Lal Murli Dhar Auditorium is a proscenium theatre with a capacity of 375 people at two levels; 300 in the stall & 75 in the balcony.
+The building also had basement theatre which closed after a few decades, due to municipality regulations.

+Since 1970s, each year, it also hold its Annual Summer Theatre Festival, Annual Shiela Bharat Ram Theatre Festival and Annual Panna Bharat Ram Theatre Festival besides being the venue of several theatre festivals, and events.